 Buckner once again split time at first and in the outfield in 1973.
 He finished the season batting .275 with 12 stolen bases in 14 attempts, while scoring 68 runs.
 The Dodgers managed their fourth straight second-place finish in the division, this time 3½ games behind the Cincinnati Reds.

 Buckner enjoyed his best season to date in 1974.
 He hit in 17 straight games before going hitless in the second game of a doubleheader on May 15 against Houston.
 He had four hits in his next game, against Atlanta.
 He also made play after play in the outfield, including several highlight-reel-quality catches, prompting The Sporting News to note, “Even more impressive than Buckner’s hitting has been his fielding.
-The left fielder has made five brilliant catches.”[fn]The Sporting News, June 8, 1974: 7.[/fn] Buckner finished the regular season batting .314, and with his stellar defensive play received some modest consideration for National League MVP.
+The left fielder has made five brilliant catches.”20 Buckner finished the regular season batting .314, and with his stellar defensive play received some modest consideration for National League MVP.
 Dodgers pitcher Don Sutton said, “And Buckner.
 Wow!
 If he doesn’t get some votes – I mean a lot of votes – it’s an injustice.
-He’s made so many unbelievable catches out in left field we’re starting to take him for granted.”[fn]The Sporting News, October 12, 1974: 11.[/fn] Buckner finished 25th in the voting.
+He’s made so many unbelievable catches out in left field we’re starting to take him for granted.”21 Buckner finished 25th in the voting.

-Oakland won Game Four by a score of 5-2.
+The Dodgers won 102 games and the division, and beat the Pittsburgh Pirates three games to one to advance to the 1974 World Series against the two-time defending World Series champion Oakland A’s.
+The clubs split the first two games, and Oakland took Game Three despite an eighth-inning home run by Buckner off ace Catfish Hunter.
+As motivation prior to the start of Game Four, A’s owner Charlie Finley called a team meeting and read a San Francisco Examiner article that quoted Buckner as suggesting the A’s were an inferior ballclub.
+The article quoted Buckner as saying, “I definitely think we have a better ballclub than they do.
+The A’s have only a couple of players who could play on our club.
+Reggie Jackson is outstanding.
+Sal Bando and Joe Rudi are good and they have a good pitching staff.
+Other than that … I think if we played them 162 times, we could beat them 100.”22 Oakland won Game Four by a score of 5-2.
 In the top of the eighth inning of the decisive Game Five, Buckner laced a hit to center, but was thrown out trying to stretch it all the way to third base, ending any threat to mount a late-inning scoring opportunity.
 He made no apologies for the play, noting, “It was something I did all year and I’ll do it again.
-I can’t stop taking chances because I got caught once.”[fn]Ibid.[/fn] Dodgers manager Walter Alston agreed, calling it “one of those plays.
+I can’t stop taking chances because I got caught once.”23 Dodgers manager Walter Alston agreed, calling it “one of those plays.
 If you make it, it’s a great play.
 If you don’t, it’s a bad play.
 We let our players go all season.
 We want them to play aggressively.
-Bill just ran into two great throws, a perfect throw from the outfield and a perfect throw from the relay man.”[fn]Ibid[/fn] The A’s, the club with only “a couple of players” who could play on the Dodgers, clinched their third straight World Series title with a 3-2 victory.
+Bill just ran into two great throws, a perfect throw from the outfield and a perfect throw from the relay man.”24 The A’s, the club with only “a couple of players” who could play on the Dodgers, clinched their third straight World Series title with a 3-2 victory.

 Buckner hoped to build upon his successful 1974 campaign the following season.
 But it was not meant to be.
 The 1975 season proved trying for Buckner, who suffered a severely sprained left ankle sliding into second base against the Giants on April 18.
 Forced to wear a cast, he did not return to the playing field until May 16, and he went hitless in eight of his first nine games back.
 His ankle never healed.
 Suffering from a pulled thigh muscle as well, he remained in the lineup, saying, “Every game is critical now, so I’ve got to keep playing.
 Between that and the bad ankle, I must be carrying three pounds of tape around every night.
 I can’t be as aggressive as I want to be.
 I can’t bunt.
 If I hit grounders on the infield I can’t beat ’em out.
-That’s probably 35 or 40 hits over the whole season.”[fn]The Sporting News, August 9, 1975: 25.[/fn] Managing a meager .243 batting average in just 92 games, Buckner was finally shelved in late August and had ankle surgery on September 1.
+That’s probably 35 or 40 hits over the whole season.”25 Managing a meager .243 batting average in just 92 games, Buckner was finally shelved in late August and had ankle surgery on September 1.

-On January 11, 1977, the Dodgers traded Buckner, shortstop Ivan de Jesus, and minor-league pitcher Jeff Albert to the Chicago Cubs for outfielder Rick Monday and pitcher Mike Garman.
+On January 11, 1977, The Dodgers traded Buckner, shortstop Ivan de Jesus, and minor-league pitcher Jeff Albert to the Chicago Cubs for outfielder Rick Monday and pitcher Mike Garman.
 Initially Buckner was furious and bitter, but eventually warmed to the idea.
 Of the trade, he said, “Sure, I’ll miss the Dodgers.
 And I’ll miss Tommy Lasorda.
 Lasorda raised me up.
 I even played for him when he was managing in the minors.
 I was looking forward to playing for him in his first year as the Dodger manager.
 At least I know this: The Cubs wanted me.
-The Dodgers didn’t.”[fn]The Sporting News, February 5, 1977: 36.[/fn] The Cubs intended to make Buckner their everyday first baseman.
+The Dodgers didn’t.”28 The Cubs intended to make Buckner their everyday first baseman.

 Buckner’s Cubs debut was placed on hold, as he began the season on the disabled list, still recovering from ankle surgery and a fractured left index finger suffered the first week of spring training.
 He delivered a pinch-hit single in his first game, on April 19, and proceeded to hit safely in eight of his first 10 games.
 He was relegated to pinch-hitting duties for most of May after re-injuring his left ankle while trying to go from first to third in a game on May 4.
 Buckner returned to the starting lineup on June 6, but struggled at the plate before catching fire in August.
 He exacted a sort of revenge on the Dodgers on August 19, recording four hits, including a pair of home runs, to go along with five RBIs in a 6-2 win in Chicago.